cmcohen89/Test-Driven-Development-IN-SPACE/README.md

-# TDD and OOP practice assessment...IN SPACE!
+# Test-Driven Development and Object-Oriented Puzzling...IN SPACE!

-Clone the GitHub repository from the button below.

-In this assessment, you will be implementing a model of celestial bodies, spaceships, and astronauts based solely on test specs and your TDD/OOP skills.
+In this "game", you will be implementing a model of celestial bodies, spaceships, and astronauts based solely on test specs and your TDD/OOP skills.

 Read the specs carefully to understand the requirements and file